Microsoft Teams analytics and reporting

 Make the user specific data anonymous

 To make the data in Teams user activity and Teams device usage report anonymous, you have to be a global administrator.
-This will hide identifiable information such as display name, email and AAD ID in reports and their exports.
+This will hide identifiable information such as display name, email and Microsoft Azure Active Directory ID in reports and their exports.

 In Microsoft 365 admin center, go to the Settings > Org Settings, and under Services tab, choose Reports.

-Select Reports, and then choose to Display anonymous identifiers.
+Select Reports, and then choose to Display concealed user, group, and site names in all reports.
 This setting gets applied both to the usage reports in Microsoft 365 admin center as well as Teams admin center.

 Select Save changes.